Living in Vietnam?

-In Vietnam, children enjoy 12 years of basic education on a half-day basis before they move on to college or university or begin to work.
+In Vietnam, children enjoy 12 years of basic education on a half-day basis before they move on to college, university or begin work.

 Just like the healthcare sector, the education sector could strongly benefit from reforms.
-This is specifically the case in higher education institutions which are not always up to international standards and are thus often not able to offer a well-rounded education.
+This is specifically the case for higher education institutions, which do not always meet international standards and are thus often incapable of offering a well-rounded education.

 Outdated teaching methods are one of the main issues plaguing the Vietnamese education system.
 Teachers often focus more on discipline in the classroom than on lively discussions and interaction.
-Censorship and interference from the government are also still very common and make for a stifling teaching environment.
+Censorship and interference from the government are prevalent and can create a stifling teaching environment.
 Many Vietnamese children eventually graduate successfully.
 However, graduates who begin to work for international companies may need to be retrained.

 As mentioned above, the teaching quality in the classroom depends largely on the individual teacher.
-If you send your children to a Vietnamese school, they will be expected to be passively attentive and studious.
-To children who are used to teaching methods prevalent in Western countries this may come as a bit of a shock.
-After all, they may have gotten used to lively interaction in the class room.
+If you send your children to a Vietnamese school, they will be expected to remain passively attentive and studious.
+For children who are used to the teaching methods that are common in Western countries, this may come as a bit of a shock.
+After all, they may have become accustomed to lively interaction in the classroom.

-Since public schools are often underfunded, they cannot offer all the subjects they should or would want to.
-For that reason, private language centers are in high demand.
-They offer English as a second language to students of all age groups who hope to improve their professional opportunities.
+Public schools are often underfunded and thus cannot offer all the subjects they should or would want to teach.
+For this reason, private language centers are in high demand.
+They offer English as a second language to students of all ages who would like to improve their professional opportunities.
 Expats are often hired to teach these classes.
-Unfortunately, not every expat is qualified to teach and more often than not, these language courses lack severely in quality.
+Unfortunately, not every expat is qualified to teach and more often than not, these language courses severely lack in quality.